pistacchio/Dedalus/README.md

 Here we are calling our story *"Captain Matsushima and the rainbow spitting Fungi"*.
 A page called `"intro"` is a special block of text that is only shown to the player once, as the first thing she or he reads.
 Then, the current page is displayed.
 Adding the class `"first"` to a page makes sure that it is shown right after the introduction.

+<a name="entersSomeJavascript"></a>

 ### Enters some Javascript

-Before everything, you might want to set up some custom variables and functions and whatsoever using Javascript, and that's what the ´initscript` tag is used for.
+Before everything, you might want to set up some custom variables and functions and whatsoever using Javascript, and that's what the `initscript` tag is used for.
 You want to attach all your custom code to the global `story` object.
 Its content is executed like regular Javascript code before everything else once the story starts.
 Let's revise our code to include some initialization.

 ``` xml
 <div id="story">